Swiss Education Group: César Ritz Colleges Switzerland

 César Ritz Colleges Switzerland is a hospitality school with campus in Brig, Switzerland.
 It is inspired by Swiss hotelier and hospitality leader César Ritz—founder of the Hôtel Ritz in Paris and the Ritz and Carlton Hotels in London and ranked in the top five worldwide for the QS World University Rankings for Hospitality & Leisure Management.

 Programs

 César Ritz Colleges Switzerland offers bachelor's and master's degree programs, as well as a Certificate in Wine Business Management.
 The degree programs are accredited by the Swiss Federal Council.

 Campus

-The school campus shared with Culinary Arts Academy Switzerland.
+The school is located in Brig, and also shares campus with Culinary Arts Academy Switzerland in Le Bouveret.

 Culinary Arts Academy Switzerland

-Culinary Arts Academy Switzerland was founded in 1991.
-Culinary Arts Academy shares campuses in Brig and Le Bouveret with César Ritz Colleges Switzerland, and is the top-ranked culinary school in Switzerland.
+Culinary Arts Academy Switzerland was founded in 2006.
+It shares campuses in Le Bouveret and Brig with César Ritz Colleges Switzerland, and is the top-ranked culinary school in Switzerland.
+Since 2025, CAAS is accredited by the American Culinary Federation (ACF), North America's leading chef association.

 Programs

-Culinary Arts Academy offers bachelor's and master's degrees programs and specialized diploma programs in Culinary Arts, Vegetarian Culinary Arts, and Pastry & Chocolate arts.
+Culinary Arts Academy offers bachelor's and master's degrees programs and specialized diploma programs in Culinary Arts, and Pastry, Bakery & Chocolate arts.
 Programs are accredited in partnership with the University of Derby (UK).